SpongePowered/SpongeDocs/source/plugin/optional/basic.rst

  * Return a "fake" object or invalid value - this means that consuming (plugin) code will continue to work, but creates an ever-increasing burden on the API developers going forward since every deprecated feature will require the creation of yet more fake objects.
 This could soon lead to the situation where a big chunk of the API is filled with junk objects whose only purpose is to support parts of the API which are no longer in service.

-It should be pretty clear by now that there are some sizable headaches attached to *implicit* nullable contracts, made all the more poingant when the API in question is a layer over an extremely unstable base product.
+It should be pretty clear by now that there are some sizable headaches attached to *implicit* nullable contracts, made all the more poignant when the API in question is a layer over an extremely unstable base product.
 Fortunately, there is a better way:

 2. Optional and the Explicit Nullable Contract